Houston Distracted Driving Accident Attorneys

 The CDC defines distracted driving as "anything that takes your attention away from driving."
 This can include visual, manual and cognitive distractions.
 In other words, if something takes your eyes off the road, your hands off the wheel or your mind off of driving, that thing should be considered a distraction.

-There are no two ways around the issue: texting-and-driving is the most common and dangerous form of distracted driving.
+There are no two ways around the issue: texting-and-driving is the most common and dangerous form of Texas distracted driving.
 Practically every motorist owns a smartphone, and the majority of those drivers keep it within eyesight or at-hand when behind the wheel.
 Although the numbers vary depending on the data studies, research indicates that nearly 50% of all distracted driving accidents involve at least one driver using a cellphone in some capacity, such as texting, talking, changing the music selection, using the GPS, etc.

 Other dangerous driver distractions that you could encounter on the road are: